mattermost/docs/source/process/community-guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Things only Mattermost knows: Respond right away (such as bugs in recent release)
 - Enterprise Edition issues: Respond right away, as these are customers or potential customers.
-CM posts to Key Contributors room.
+CM posts to Community channel.
 - Places where community can help:
   - Wait 24 hours then CM nudges community or routes (feature idea, troubleshooting, etc.)
-  - If 48 hours go by without community response, CM nudges Contributors room (which includes core team) by asking for someone to help answer
+  - If 48 hours go by without community response, CM nudges Contributors channel (which includes core team) by asking for someone to help answer
   - If 72 hours go by and no one in Contributors room has stepped up, then CM (at)-mentions the PM who's managing community issues that week, who can take ownership of responding or routing to someone either in community or core team.
 - On holidays, let the community step up